FactJack/Prompt-Engineering/README.md

 A Python script to efficiently back up photos and videos from a macOS .PhotosLibrary to an external or network drive, with duplicate detection to avoid redundant copies.
 Optimized for modest hardware, this script uses `rsync` for reliable file transfers and SHA-256 hashing for duplicate checking.

+Who needs iCloud when you have a terminal!

 We welcome feedback, bug reports, and contributions to make this tool even better!
 ## Features
 - Backs up photos and videos from macOS Photos Library (`*.photoslibrary`).